Deannieee/About-Me/README.md

 # About-Me
-This is a single page website containing some information about me.
+This is the first time I write a single page website.
+It contains some information about me and our start-up business.